linuxboot/heads-wiki/About/Vendors_resellers.md

 - **Products:** Servers

 ### Nitrokey (Heads)
 Nitrokey offers Heads preinstalled on some of their devices.
-Nitrokey is also a reseller of some of NovaCustom's laptops with BootGuard unfused.
-Additionally, Nitrokey sells refurbished laptops with Intel ME neutralized for their older refurbished models.
+They also sell older refurbished laptop models with Intel ME neutralized and Nitrokey USB security dongles.
+Additionally, Nitrokey resells some of NovaCustom's laptops.

 - **Website:** [Nitrokey](https://www.nitrokey.com)
-- **Products:** Laptops, servers, workstations, USB security dongles, and refurbished laptops with ME neutralized
+- **Products:** Laptops, phones, servers, workstations, mini-PCs, USB security dongles, and older refurbished laptop models with ME neutralized

 ### NovaCustom (Heads)
 NovaCustom offers devices with Heads preinstalled.
 They focus on providing customizable and secure devices for their customers.
-They also resell Nitrokey USB security dongles.
-NovaCustom sells Clevo laptops with BootGuard not fused, meaning the final manufacturing step of fusing BootGuard keys is not done.
-This ensures that the firmware remains user-controlled.
+NovaCustom buys Clevo laptops in bulk, ensuring BootGuard keys are not fused at the last manufacturing steps.
+They also resell Nitrokey 3 USB security dongles bundled with their Heads-based firmware devices.

 - **Website:** [NovaCustom](https://novacustom.com)
 - **Products:** Laptops and USB security dongles

-### Purism (Pureboot Heads fork)
+### Purism (PureBoot Heads distribution)
-Purism offers their Pureboot (a fork of Heads) preinstalled on their devices.
+Purism offers laptops, tablets, mini PCs, and servers with PureBoot (a distribution of Heads) preinstalled.
+BootGuard is unfused to ensure firmware remains user-controlled.
+Purism makes and sells the Librem Key, which is a clone of the Nitrokey Pro 2.
+The Librem Key is made in the USA.

 - **Website:** [Purism](https://puri.sm)
-- **Products:** Laptops, phones, workstations, tablets, and USB security dongles
+- **Products:** Laptops, phones, tablets, mini PCs, servers, and USB security dongles

 ## General Information